bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Intro to Firewalls

-Just because our server can listen on every single port, for any type of request, that doesn't mean we should.
-The rule of least privilege, which we've discussed throughout this entire lesson, tells us we should only listen on the ports required for our application to function correctly.
+- We should only listen on the ports required for our application to function correctly.
-We can configure which ports we want our server to listen to using an application called a firewall.
+- We can configure which ports we want our server to listen to using an application called a firewall.
-Let's imagine this wall is our firewall application.
-And each of these slots is a port.
-We currently have all the slots filled, which means I can't pass data from one side, the Internet, to the other, my server.
-You could say I'm denying all incoming requests, but if I open one of these boxes, we'll choose port 80 here.
-I can now pass information through.
-The server on the other side can now fully function as a web server with the added benefit of completely ignoring these requests that we know we're not interested in.
-Let's go back to our terminal and start configuring our server's firewall now.

 ## Intro to UFW

-Ubuntu comes with a firewall pre-installed called ufw, but it's not currently active.
+- Ubuntu comes with a firewall pre-installed called ufw, but it's not currently active.
-You can verify this by typing command, sudo ufw status.
+- You can verify this by typing command, `sudo ufw status`.
 Status: inactive.
-Let's start adding some rules to our firewall, then we'll actually turn it on.
+- start adding some rules to our firewall, then we'll actually turn it on.
-If we think back to the wall of boxes from our last video, we were initially blocking all incoming requests.
+- we initially block all incoming requests. `sudo ufw default deny incoming`
-This is a good practice, as it makes it much easier to manage your rules.
+   - This is a good practice, as it makes it much easier to manage your rules.
-Just block everything coming in, then only allow what you need.
+   - Just block everything coming in, then only allow what you need.
-We'll establish this default, deny incoming, by using this rule.
-We can also establish a default rule for our outgoing connections, any request our server is trying to send out to the internet.
+- We can also establish a default rule for our outgoing connections, any request our server is trying to send out to the internet.
-We'll set this rule by using this command, sudo ufw the default rule, allow all outgoing.
+   - `sudo ufw default allow outgoing`
-Go ahead and check the status of your firewall by typing, sudo ufw status.
+- check the status of your firewall by typing, `sudo ufw status`.
-You'll see that it's currently still inactive, which is a good thing.
+   - You'll see that it's currently still inactive, which is a good thing.
 We're just configuring our firewall now.
-We actually have to turn it on ourselves once we have everything how we want.
+- We actually have to turn it on ourselves once we have everything how we want.
-If we were to turn the firewall on now, we'd we blocking all incoming connections including SSH, which means our server would be dead in the water and completely inaccessible to us.
+- If we were to turn the firewall on now, we'd we blocking all incoming connections including SSH, which means our server would be dead in the water and completely inaccessible to us.
-It's now time for us to start configuring the firewall to support the various ports and the applications we know we'll need.

 ## Configuring Ports in UFW

-Let's start allowing the ports we know we'll need for the applications our server will be supporting.
+- Let's start allowing the ports we know we'll need for the applications our server will be supporting.
-First and foremost we know we'll need to support SSH so we can continue administering this server.
+- we'll need to support SSH so we can continue administering this server.
-Normally you would do this by typing sudo ufw allow ssh and you can go ahead and do that now.
+- Normally you would do this by typing sudo ufw allow ssh and you can go ahead and do that now.
-But remember, we're using a Vagrant virtual machine and Vagrant set up our SSH on Port 2222.
+- we're using a Vagrant virtual machine and
+   - Vagrant set up our SSH on Port 2222.
-So we'll need to allow all TCP connections through Port 2222 for SSH to actually work in our scenario here.
+   - So we'll need to allow all TCP connections through Port 2222 for SSH to actually work in our scenario here.
-For now, the only other application we plan to support is a basic HTTP server, so we can allow this by using sudo ufw allow www.
+- For now, the only other application we plan to support is a basic HTTP server,
+   - so we can allow this by using `sudo ufw allow www`.
-And with that, we can now enable our firewall with sudo ufw enable.
+- we can now enable our firewall with `sudo ufw enable`.
-This step here can be a little hair raising, because our SSH connection is reliant upon these rules being correct.
+- This step here can be a little hair raising, because our SSH connection is reliant upon these rules being correct.
 If all of a sudden you lose your SSH connection to your server, it's a pretty clear indicator that you messed up some of your rules.
 Some cloud providers do offer a way to regain access to your system through an external control panel.
 But many others, you're just out of luck at this point.
-For this reason, I recommend configuring your firewall pretty early in the server setup process.
+- I recommend configuring your firewall pretty early in the server setup process.
-Finally, we can confirm all of our rules are set up as we indicated by using the sudo ufw status command.
+- Finally, we can confirm all of our rules are set up as we indicated by using the `sudo ufw status` command.
-We'll see all of our rules here and that our firewall is currently active.

 ## Conclusion

-Congratulations.
-You now have a server updated and configured, sitting out there on the wild west that is the internet.
-Best of all, you can rest easy at night knowing your server is safe and secure.
-Where you do go from here?
-It depends on your needs.
-There are a lot of different types of servers, email servers, chat servers, web application servers.
+- There are a lot of different types of servers, email servers, chat servers, web application servers.
-Generally, the only big differences between each of these is the software they have installed and the ports that they have open.
-I've placed a few server set-up walk throughs in the instructor notes below, that should get you started.
-I'd encourage you to start by setting up a web application server, installing Apache in a database server like PostgreSQL.
-Good luck, have fun, and remember, experiment.
-This is your own little piece of the Internet.

-Here are a few tutorials that will walk you through how to configure your server in a variety of use cases:
+- Here are a few tutorials that will walk you through how to configure your server in a variety of use cases:
 - ["LAMP" Stack (Linux, Apache, MySQL, PHP)](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-14-04)
 - ["LEMP" Stack (Linux, nginx, MySQL, PHP)](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-ubuntu-14-04)
 - [PEPS Mail and File Storage](https://www.digitalocean.com/community/tutorials/how-to-run-your-own-mail-server-and-file-storage-with-peps-on-ubuntu-14-04)